 History and Development

 The system of scientific began with the Swedish scientist Carl Linnaeus (1707-1778).
-Realising that common names were not precise enough to list the multitude of animal, plant and mineral species on planet earth he made it his life’s work to develop a system which would allow the species he discovered to be accurately recorded and charted.
-Each species was given a two-part scientific name, with the name – importantly – being formally agreed on a worldwide basis.
-This means that once a species has been given a scientific name no other species can have the same name, meaning that scientists could confidently use the name to describe a species without misunderstanding or confusion with other species.
-Furthermore, the fact that scientific names are formalised across the world this means that people can use scientific names across national barriers with confidence – something that would simply not be possible if common names were used.
+Realising that common names were not precise enough to list the multitude of animal and plant species on planet earth he made it his life’s work to develop a system which would allow the species he discovered to be accurately recorded and charted.

 How does the Scientific Naming System Work?

 Scientific names (also referred to as binominal names or Latin names) are made up of two parts.
-The first is based on the genus (a taxonomic rank below family and above species) that the species comes from, while the second is unique and refers only to that species.
-So two closely related species may have similar scientific names.
+The first is a generic name based on the genus that the species comes from, while the second is the specific name and refers only to that species.
+So two closely related species may have similar scientific names:

-For example coalfish and pollock are closely related and therefore both have pollachius as the first part of their name.
+Coalfish and pollock are closely related and therefore both have pollachius as the first part of their name.
 They are distinguished by the second part of their name meaning that a pollock has the scientific name Pollachius pollachius, while a coalfish has the scientific name Pollachius virens.
-Other species have misleading common names.

 Scientific names are not necessarily fixed and may change if new information and discoveries about species comes to light.
+Indeed, it is a founding principle of the ICZN that previous editions of the code are superceded when a new edition is published.
 For example it was believed that there was a single species of skate present in British waters, the common skate (Dipturus batis).
-However, in 2009 new evidence emerged and it was established that this single species was in fact not one but two separate species – flapper skate (Dipturus flossada) and the blue skate (Dipturus intermedia).
+However, in 2009 new evidence emerged and it was established that this single species was in fact not one but two separate species – flapper skate (Dipturus flossada) and the blue skate (Dipturus intermedia), meaning the previously correct scientific name Dipturus batis was discarded.
 Similarly, lugworm were once thought to be a single species Arenicola marina.
-However, anglers put forward evidence that blow lugworm and black lugworm were two separate species and in 1993 the scientific community finally came round to agreeing and retained the Arenicola marina for blow lugworm and gave black lugworm the scientific name of Arenicola defodiens.
-Other fish have also had their scientific names changed.
-Haddock, for example were in 1758 placed in the same gadus genus as cod, giving them the name Gadus aeglefinus.
-However, this was changed to the Melanogrammus genus in 1842, giving haddock the scientific name of Melanogrammus aeglefinus which they retain to this day.
-Due to the importance of maintaining the consistency and stability of the scientific names system scientific consensus is needed to change a name, and it is only the first part of the name which is changed with the second always maintained in its original form.
+Anglers put forward evidence that blow lugworm and black lugworm were two separate species and in 1993 the scientific community finally came round to agreeing and retained the Arenicola marina for blow lugworm and gave black lugworm the scientific name of Arenicola defodiens.
 Of course this means that old books and non-updated websites will still have the old names of species listed, which can cause confusion.

-Due to his huge amount of work in the field of nature and conservation the British naturalist Sir David Attenborough has a number of different species named after him.
-Materpiscis attenboroughii was a species of armoured fish which is now extinct and is named after him, as is a type of flowering tree (Blakea attenboroughii), a species of goblin spider (Prethopalpus Attenboroughi) and a critically-endangered type of insect-eating plant (Nepenthes attenboroughii) which is pictured above.
+The British naturalist and broadcaster Sir David Attenborough has a number of different species named after him due to his huge amount of work on nature and conservation.
+Materpiscis attenboroughii was a species of armoured fish which is now extinct and is named after him, as is a type of flowering tree (Blakea attenboroughii), a species of goblin spider (Prethopalpus Attenboroughi) and a critically-endangered type of insect-eating plant (Nepenthes attenboroughii).